You can order print and ebook versions of Think Python 3e from Bookshop.org and Amazon.

 12. Text Analysis and Generation#

-At this point we have covered Python’s core data structures – lists, dictionaries, and tuples – and and some algorithms that use them.
+At this point we have covered Python’s core data structures – lists, dictionaries, and tuples – and some algorithms that use them.
 In this chapter, we’ll use them to explore text analysis and Markov generation:

 Text analysis is a way to describe the statistical relationships between the words in a document, like the probability that one word is followed by another, and